jekyll/jekyll/site/_posts/2013-07-25-jekyll-1-1-2-released.markdown

 categories: [release]
 ---

+Version 1.1.2 fixes a minor, but none-the-less important security vulnerablity affecting several third-party Jekyll plugins.
+If your Jekyll site does not use plugins, you are may, but are not required to upgrade at this time.

+Community and custom plugins extending the `Liquid::Drop` class may inadvertantly disclose some system information such as directory structure or software configuration to users with access to the Liquid templating system.

-This version contains a [very important security patch][230] for `Liquid::Drop` plugins which granted access to all non-`Drop` entities within a `Drop`, which may include your Rack configuration settings and many more pieces of private information which could be used to exploit your system.
-We recommend you upgrade to v1.1.2 as quickly as possible if you use `Liquid::Drop` plugins in your site.
+We recommend you upgrade to Jekyll v1.1.2 immediately if you use `Liquid::Drop` plugins on your Jekyll site.

 Many thanks for [Ben Balter](http://github.com/benbalter) for alerting us to the problem and [submitting a patch][1349] so quickly.